bluenote-1577/skani/README.md

 For distant genomes, the aligned fraction output becomes more accurate as `c` gets smaller.
 However, decreasing `c` may *not necessarily* make high ANI calculations more accurate.
 Nevertheless, I would not recommend ANI comparisons for genomes with < 75% ANI, and advise using skani's AAI method instead, which is tuned for sensitive comparisons by default.

+### Comparing only high ANI/AAI genomes with -s

+The option `-s` controls for an approximate ANI/AAI cutoff.
+Computations proceed only if the putative ANI (obtained by k-mer max-containment index) is higher than `-s`.
+By default, this is 0.8 (80%) for ANI and 0.6 (60%) for AAI.

+You can use a higher value of `-s` if you're only interested in comparing more similar strains.

+This cutoff is only **approximate**: the true predicted ANI can be greater than `-s`, but the putative may be smaller than `-s`, in which case calculation *does not proceed*.
+The reverse also holds: a putative ANI can be greater than `-s` but the true predicted can be less than `-s`, in which case calculation still proceeds.

+We don't recommend a lower value of `-s` unless you know what you're doing, since ANI/AAI calculations under 80%/60% will be bad with default parameters.

 ### ANI calculations for small genomes/reads